Mercosur: Bolivian membership status

 On 7 December 2012, Bolivian President Evo Morales signed a protocol aimed at accession to full membership in the bloc.
-Such a proposal requires review and possible legislative approval.
-On 7 July 2015, the heads of Mercosur having decided to accept Bolivia's request to become a full member country, Bolivian president Evo Morales signed the Brasilia protocol.
-This allowed Bolivia full membership in Mercosur.
+Such a proposal requires review and legislative approval.
+On 7 July 2015, the heads of Mercosur having decided to accept Bolivia's request to become a full member country, Bolivian president Evo Morales signed the Brasília protocol.
+However, full membership required all members states to ratify the procotol, which was completed in December 2023.
+That left only Bolivia's internal ratification process to be completed before it became a full member which came to fruition in July 2024.

+Bolivia will be required to adjust its law in accordance with Mercosur rules within four years from full membership.

 Suspension of Venezuela

 In August 2016, the presidents of Brazil, Argentina, and Paraguay, while present in Rio de Janeiro for the Olympic Games, met to discuss suspending Venezuela from Mercosur.
 The three countries were in doubt about whether Venezuela was complying with the union's requirements for full membership, citing human rights violations among other issues.
 In fact, Venezuela was rejected from assuming the presidency of Mercosur by those three countries, prompting a dispute that continued to the end of the year.

 On 21 November 2016, Paraguayan Foreign Minister Eladio Loizaga announced that Venezuela would be suspended in December 2016 after the nation was given a three-month period to reform its laws to abide to Mercosur requirements, with Mercosur noting that "rules governing trade, politics, democracy and human rights" needed to be overhauled in Venezuela.
 On 1 December 2016, Venezuela was suspended from Mercosur.

 On 5 August 2017, the foreign ministers of Argentina, Paraguay, Uruguay and Brazil affirmed that Venezuela's membership in Mercosur is suspended indefinitely in response to the "rupture of the democratic order" in that country following the 30 July 2017 Constituent Assembly elections.
 The bloc by-laws have no provision for expulsion.
 However, trade and migration policies stay without changes to avoid aggravating the social crisis.
 Brazilian Foreign Minister Aloysio Nunes said that Venezuela will remain suspended until the country "re-establishes democracy."

 In January 2019, the opposition-majority National Assembly declared incumbent Nicolás Maduro's 2018 reelection invalid, entering a presidential crisis.
 During a July 2019 summit in Santa Fe, Argentina, the bloc called for "free, fair and transparent presidential elections, as soon as possible" in Venezuela.
 The presidents of the four member countries signed a statement expressing concern "for the grave crisis that Venezuela is going through, which is seriously affecting the humanitarian situation and human rights."

+In 2020, however, Maduro's United Socialist Party of Venezuela and allied parties claimed to have captured 67 percent of seats in the National Assembly, but that election was also disputed by EU and U.S. officials.
+Nevertheless, since then Maduro has exercised majority control of the Venezuelan parliament, displacing Juan Guaidó from his oppositional presidency, and thus making a rejoining of Venezuela to Mercosur more critical.